tableau/webdataconnector/docs3/wdc_create_connector.md

 * The `index.js` file is the code for your connector.

 Between the `body` tags, there is a simple button element that illustrates how users can interact with your connector before getting data.
-In the next step, we'll configure what happens when that buttons is clicked.
+In the next step, we'll configure what happens when that button is clicked.

 # Step 3: Edit the connector object
 Now that you've created a user interface, it's time to edit the JavaScript code for the connector's button.
 First, open the `/app/index.js` file.